Reducing Overconfidence Predictions for Autonomous Driving Perception: Introduction

-Many works have pointed out SoftMax function overconfidence as an open issue in the field of deep learning~\cite{raudys2003reducing,bulatov2015reducing,kristiadi2020being,thulasidasan2019mixup}.
-Two main techniques have been suggested to mitigate the overconfidence in deep networks, calibration~\cite{oncalibration,Abdar,Mena} and regularization \cite{GabrielPereyra,Abdar,Mena}.
+Many works have pointed out Softmax layer overconfidence as an open issue in the field of deep learning~\cite{raudys2003reducing,bulatov2015reducing,kristiadi2020being,thulasidasan2019mixup}.
+Two main techniques have been suggested to mitigate the overconfidence in deep networks, calibration~\cite{gupta1,gupta2,oncalibration,Abdar,Mena,Bianca,Naeini} and regularization \cite{GabrielPereyra,Abdar,Mena}.
 Often, calibrations are defined as techniques that act directly on the resulting output of the network, while regularization are techniques that aims to penalize network weights through a variety of methods, which adds parameters or terms directly to the network cost/loss function~\cite{posch,zouyu2019,GabrielPereyra}.
 However, the paper proposed by~\cite{Gawlikowski} defines regularization techniques as a type of calibration.
 Consequently, the latter demands that the network must be retrained.

-The overconfidence problem is more evident in complex networks such as Multi Layer Perceptrons (MLPs) and Convolutional Neural Networks (CNNs), particularly when using the SoftMax function as the prediction layer thus, generating ill-distributed outputs \ie, values very close to zero or one~\cite{oncalibration} which can be observed in Fig. \ref{SoftMax_RGB} and Fig. \ref{SoftMax_RGB_LL5}.
-We note that this is desirable when the true positives have higher-scores.
-However, the counterpart problem is that `overconfident networks' also generate high-score values for the objects erroneously detected or classified \ie, false positives.
-Given this problem, a question that arises, \textit{how can we guarantee prediction values that are `high' for true positives and, at the same time, `low' for false positives?} This question can be answered by analyzing the output of the network's Logit layer (linear activation function), which provides a smoother output than the SoftMax layer, as can be observed from Figs. \ref{HG_RGB} and \ref{HG_RGB_LL5}.
+The overconfidence problem is more evident in complex networks such as Convolutional Neural Networks (CNNs), particularly when using the Softmax layer as the prediction layer, thus generating ill-distributed outputs \ie, values close to either zero or one~\cite{oncalibration} which can be observed in Fig. \ref{Softmax_RGB} and Fig. \ref{Softmax_RGB_LL5}.
+We note that this is desirable when the true positives have higher scores.
+However, the counterpart problem is that `overconfidence networks' also generate high-score values for the objects erroneously detected or classified \ie, false positives.
+Given this problem, a question that arises, \textit{how can we guarantee prediction values that are `high' for true positives and, at the same time, `low' for false positives?} This question can be answered by analyzing the output of the network's Logit layer, which provides a smoother output than the Softmax layer.
+This can be observed within Figs. \ref{HG_RGB} and \ref{HG_RGB_LL5}.